-Activities The Great Outdoors A Guide to the Different Types of Snow Share PINTEREST Email Print Getty Images / mbbirdy The Great Outdoors Skiing Basics Gear Hiking Climbing Snowboarding Surfing Paddling Fishing Sailing Scuba Diving & Snorkeling By Mike Doyle Mike Doyle is an award-winning skiing journalist who grew up in New York snow country and has skied all over the world.
+Activities The Great Outdoors A Guide to the Different Types of Snow Share PINTEREST Email Print Getty Images / mbbirdy The Great Outdoors Skiing Basics Gear Climbing Snowboarding Surfing Paddling Fishing Sailing Scuba Diving & Snorkeling By Mike Doyle Mike Doyle Mike Doyle is an award-winning skiing journalist who grew up in New York snow country and has skied all over the world.
 Learn about our Editorial Process Updated on 02/15/19 If you're an avid skier, it's important to know about the different types of snow--and there are a lot.
 This knowledge can help you interpret the latest ski reports.
 More importantly, it can help you become a better skier as you learn to recognize the challenges (and joys) that different snow types present.
 Snow Glossary Ball Bearings - Little firm balls of snow that form around or under skis.
 Blue - Clear ice, the ground is visible underneath it.
 Breakable Crust - Top is frozen solid but underneath there is soft powder.
 Brown - Mud showing through, often during springtime.
 Bulletproof - White, but so densely packed it is hard to carve into.
 California Concrete - Heavy wet snow that is created by a Pacific storm.
 Chokable - Powder that is so fine and deep you could choke on it.
 Chop - Powder that has had several fresh trails carved through it, but few lumps.
 Chowder - Heavy, wet, lumpy snow.
 Colorado Super Chunk - Heavy, wet snow about two days after a spring storm.
 Cornice - A formation of windblown snow, also known as an overhang, that is unstable and hard to see from the windward side.
 Cauliflower - Snow found near the base of the snow gun, lumpy and ungroomed.
 Champagne Powder - Snow with extremely low moisture content, often found out West.
 Cold Smoke - The airy trail of powder that follows skiers in fresh powder.
 Corduroy - The finely ridged surface of the snow after a snowcat has groomed a trail.
 Corn - Wet and granular, as it melts during the day it may become sloppy and heavy.
 Crud - Powder that has been heavily skied on and needs to be groomed.
 Crust - Soft snow that has a frozen top layer caused by freezing rain or melting and refreezing.
 Dust on Crust - A light covering of loose snow on top of the snow that has a hard, icy outer layer.
 Freshie - Virgin new-fallen snow on the mountain found first thing in the morning.
 Frozen Granular - Snow with a consistency like sugar.
 Granular - Snow that has big flakes that resemble rock salt.
 Grapple - Small hail or sleet that may be rounder and thicker than typical hail or sleet.
 Hardpack Snow - Firm compressed snow that is almost icy.
 Loose Granular - Small, loose pellets of snow created by the grooming of wet or icy snow.
 Mashed Potatoes - Lumpy, soft snow usually found in springtime.
 Penitents - Tall blades of snow found at higher altitudes.
 Pillow Drift- A snow drift across a road.
 Poo Ice - Packed, dirty snow.
 Pow-Pow or Pow-Fresh - Loose and fluffy powder.
 Powder - Freshly fallen, extremely soft snow formed by tiny flakes.
 Packed Powder - Snow that is compressed and flattened either by ski traffic or by grooming equipment.
 Salt on Formica - Looks and feels like loose white salt granules sliding on top of a hard surface.
 Sierra Cement - Similar to mashed potato snow but cold, very heavy, wet, and often found in the Sierra Mountain range.
 Slush - Snow that is starting to melt, very heavy and very wet.
 Smud - Brown or muddy snow.
 Snirt - Snow covered in dirt, most often during the spring months.
 Snowdrift - Large piles of snow near walls or curbs formed by the wind.
 Souffle Dure - Naturally packed, firm snow that occurs after a snowfall on steep, north-facing gullies called couloir.
 Styrofoam - Looks and feels like skiing on Styrofoam and sounds very hollow or empty.
 Surface Hoar - Corn-flake shaped frost that forms on the surface of snowpack on cold, clear nights.
 Snow Grains - Very small, white, grains of ice.
 Snow Pellets - A form of precipitation that is created when supercooled droplets of water collect and freeze on a snowflake.
 Watermelon - A reddish/pink snow that smells like watermelon, caused by red-green algae.
 Wet Granular: Very wet snow, often found in spring conditions, that packs easily.
 Wet Powder - Powder that has been rained on, making it very fast and hard to ski on.
 Wind Slab - A layer of stiff, hard snow created by deposition of wind-blown snow on the leeward side of a ridge.
 Yukimarimo - Balls of fine frost formed at low temperature in places like Antarctica during weak wind conditions.
 Zastrugi - Snow surfaces created by wind blowing into ridges and grooves.